lmnleaf/github-getting-started-guides/ghec/EDUs/edu-quickstart-enterprise-management.md

 ----

-### What's involved in managing GitHub as a service?
+### What's involved in managing GitHub Enterprise for an EDU community?

-With GitHub as a Service, a central IT team accepts and fulfills requests for GitHub organizations.
+With GitHub Enterprise for EDUs, a central IT team accepts and fulfills requests from their EDU community for GitHub organizations.

 <details>
-  <summary>What will my team need to do to manage GitHub as a service?</summary>
+  <summary>What will my team need to do to manage GitHub for an EDU community?</summary>
   <br>

   - Develop and maintain a process for accepting requests.